AditiSingh-05/Java14/Unit2.md

 **1. New State**
 - Created using `new Thread()` but `start()` not yet called
-- Thread object exists but not a thread of execution
+- Thread object exists but not a thread of execution _The thread of execution, on the other hand, is the actual independent path of instructions: the real CPU-scheduled entity created by the JVM and recognized by the operating system._
+_Java allocates a Thread object on the heap -> It sets initial properties: NEW state, name, priority -> But it DOES NOT create an OS-level thread -> No stack is allocated -> No program counter is created -> No execution context exists._

 **2. Runnable State**
 - After calling `start()`, thread enters runnable state
 - Thread scheduler hasn't picked it yet for execution
 - Ready to run, waiting for CPU time
+ _The JVM asks the OS to create a new native thread.
+ That native thread receives:
+ • its own stack
+ • its own program counter
+ • its own scheduling slot
+ • memory for registers
+ The JVM marks the Java Thread state as RUNNABLE.
+ Then the OS eventually schedules it._

 **3. Running State**
 - Thread scheduler selects the thread from runnable pool